Fozia Soomro

-Fozia Soomro (فوزيه سومرو) (1966-2002) was a Pakistani regional folk singer.
+Fozia Soomro (فوزيه سومرو) (1966-2002) was a regional folk singer from, Sindh, Pakistan.

 Early life

 Fozia was born Hakeeman, the daughter of song vocalist Haji Nathoo Soomro.
-Due to a lack of necessities and resources, her parents relocated to Tando Muhammad Khan, Sindh, Pakistan, where she started singing at an early age.
+Due to lack of resources, her parents relocated to Tando Muhammad Khan in Sindh, where she started singing at an early age.

 Singing career

 Fozia started singing discreetly at the age of sixteen because of her conservative family.
 She was introduced to Radio Pakistan through Naseer Mirza, who recorded her two songs, "Be qadra qadr na kayaee ko" and "Chade wai chade wai sathi sukhan ja".
 These two songs were instant hits and brought her fame.
-She sang in Thari and Marwari.
-Soomro performed at parties, anniversaries, weddings, and other occasions of gathering.
+She sang in Thari and Marwari languages.
+Soomro performed at parties, weddings, and other social occasions.
 Fozia sang in adulation of Benazir Bhutto, the former Prime Minister of Pakistan.

 Awards

 She was awarded the Shah Latif Award.

 Death

 On September 4, 2002, Fozia died of kidney failure.
 She is buried in Sakhi Burhan Shah cemetery, Tando Muhammad Khan.